cloudmesh-community/book/chapters/prg/python/python-big-data.md

 * <http://www.numpy.org/%7D>

-According to the Numpy Web page "NumPy is a package for scientific computing with Python.
+According to the Numpy Web page, "NumPy is a package for scientific computing with Python.
 It contains a powerful N-dimensional array object, sophisticated (broadcasting) functions, tools for integrating C/C++ and Fortran code, useful linear algebra, Fourier transform, and